What is Bullying?

 However, confronting schools may not be your best option if you really want to squash bullying.
 Sometimes the quickest solution is to have an attorney confront the parents of the bullies.
 Parents can be held liable for the bullying actions of their children.

 If your child is a victim of bullying, we can help.
-Contact a Juristpoint attorney today for a free initial consultation.
+Contact us for a free initial consultation.

 What is Assault?